8xFF/atm0s-sdn/README.md

  </a>
 </p>

-# Atm0s SDN: Global-scaled Ultra-low latency Decentralized SDN
+# atm0s-sdn: Global-scaled Ultra-low latency Decentralized SDN

 A SAN I/O driven, open-source decentralized network infrastructure that can deliver high-quality data with minimal latency and efficient cost, similar to what Cloudflare achieves for their network.